-Three or four minutes after a spike crossed the ridge he was watching, 16-year-old Logan Sewell of Natchez, Miss., saw a much bigger whitetail approaching and lifted his binoculars.
+Three or four minutes after a spike crossed the ridge he was watching, Logan Sewell saw a much bigger whitetail approaching and lifted his binoculars.

-With one quick glance, the teenager knew he was going to smoke the Illinois bruiser.
+One quick glance, and the 16-year-old hunter knew he was going to shoot the deer.
 He saw only a couple of tines, but both were more than a foot long.
 And those 24 inches were backed up by lots more.

-That was the third day of the Land of Lincoln's November firearms season.
-His father, Joe, was bowhunting the same 440 acres when he saw the jaw-dropping buck two-thirds of a mile from where Logan encountered it.
-Instead of going to his treestand that day, Joe stopped short and went into an old barn.
+Joe was hunting the same 440 acres when he saw it, but two-thirds of a mile from where Logan encountered the buck three days into Illinois’ first firearms season.
+Instead of going to his bow stand that day, Joe stopped short and went into an old barn.

 “That buck was the first deer I saw that evening,” he remembers.
 “It and a doe passed between 30 and 35 yards of the tree with my stand in it, and then they disappeared.
 They came back right at dark and, that time, walked within 12 yards of the tree.”

 The duo eventually were just 40 yards from Joe’s vantage point in the barn, but he chose not to take the shot.